sphinx-doc/sphinx/doc/config.rst

 .. confval:: pygments_style

    The style name to use for Pygments highlighting of source code.
-The given style is selected by the theme for HTML output, and ``'sphinx'`` otherwise.
+If not set, either the theme's default style or ``'sphinx'`` is selected for HTML output.

    .. versionchanged:: 0.3
       If the value is a fully-qualified name of a custom Pygments style class,